kubeshop/kusk-gateway/docs/contributing/development.md

 This will do the following:

-- Start minikube with the profile name "kgw" and enable the Metallb add on.
+- Start minikube with the profile name "kusk" and enable the Metallb add on.
 Metallb will expose the Envoy Fleet services "locally" without needing to port-forward to them.
 - Install our CustomResourceDefinitions.
 - Build the docker images, cache them for faster rebuilds and deploy them with Kustomize.
 - Deploy an Envoy Fleet.